 You start to feel the burn

-Okay so you’re not finishing some of the levels as quickly as you would like and you’re aware that there are LOTS of levels and they get harder and harder.
-There are some levels you feel you’ll never finish but if you keep trying you always get there in the end.
+Okay so the next ‘levels’ are harder and you’re not making as much progress as you hoped.
+You’re very aware that there are LOTS of levels and they get mostly get harder.
+There are some levels you feel you’ll never finish but if you keep trying with dogged determination you get there in the end.

 “You try everything to speed up progress and to get ahead.
 Unfortunately you can’t tell if it was a particular strategy or simply luck when you finally complete the pesky level.”